material-motion/material-motion/specifications/runtime/performer.md

 > The performer may choose not to implement this API.

-A continous performer is responsible for requesting a token and then releasing it once no longer needed.
+A continous performer is responsible for requesting an is-active token and then terminating it once no longer needed.
 Consider the following examples:

 - Request a token before an animation begins and release the token when the animation completes.
 - Request a token when a gesture begins and release the token when the gesture completes.